 Do you have those little bumps on the backs of your arms or legs?
 They’re not pimples or ingrown hairs, they’re a skin condition called keratosis pilaris.
 It’s a very common condition and completely harmless, but it can make you feel uncomfortable and you might not like the way it looks.

 Medical treatment isn’t necessary, but you can get medicated lotions to help clear it up if you wish.
 You can also use an exfoliator in the shower to remove dead skin and make your moisturizer more effective.
 Make this a part of your shower routine, and your skin will thank you this season.

 According to the American Academy of Dermatology, exfoliating can make your skin look brighter, keep you looking more youthful, and improve the effectiveness of topical skin treatments.
 All of these benefits are important, but in the summer when sunscreen is crucial, exfoliating is a key part of protecting your skin.

-You may already be using a serum as part of your face care routine.
-When the summer rolls around, you’ll want to have a serum that’s designed for your face and one for the rest of your skin.
+You may already be using a moisturizer as part of your face care routine.
+When the summer rolls around, you’ll want to have one that’s designed for your face and one for the rest of your skin.

 Leg care with oil

 Many people deal with legs that are constantly dry.
 You rub in moisturizer, and an hour later they’re just as dry as they were before.
 It’s time to turn to oil.